 Our democracy works best when all citizens can vote without barriers.
 However, too many Americans sit out on elections because of difficult or confusing rules and misinformation about whether jailed voters or voters with felony convictions on their records can vote.

-In March, President Biden signed an executive order promising to expand voting access for these voters — often called justice-involved voters — and other historically marginalized groups.
-Now, Campaign Legal Center (CLC) has sent letters asking that six executive agencies deliver on the White House’s promise to take further steps to dismantle barriers to voting for justice-involved voters.
+In March, President Biden signed an executive order promising to expand voting access for jailed and formerly incarcerated voters and other historically marginalized groups.
+Now, Campaign Legal Center (CLC) has sent letters asking that six executive agencies deliver on the White House’s promise to take further steps to dismantle barriers to voting for voters with felony convictions.

 These letters highlight how the Executive Office of United States Attorneys (EOUSA), U.S. Department of Veteran Affairs (VA), Institute of Museum and Library Services, General Services Administration (GSA), Election Assistance Commission (ECA) and U.S. Marshal Service could provide critical information about the rights restoration process.